 - Deep expertise in qualitative methods, with complementary integration of quantitative components.

-- Outcome Harvesting and other ’emergent’ methods for the evaluation of social systems change initiatives in complex contexts.
+- Outcome Harvesting and other emergent methods for evaluating social systems change initiatives in complex contexts.

-- Outcome Harvesting + Attitude Change as a Ripple/Tearfund adaptation for programs in which inward transformation is essential to achieving or understanding outcomes.
+- Outcome Harvesting + Attitude Change for programs in which inward transformation is essential to achieving or understanding outcomes.

 - Participatory research processes that engage practitioners as process designers, data collectors, analysts, sense-makers and action planners.

-- Cross-cutting integration of conflict sensitivity, gender responsiveness and a disciplined focus on unintended effects, both positive and negative, to inform program improvement.
+- Cross-cutting integration of conflict sensitivity and gender responsiveness combine with a disciplined focus on unintended effects to inform overall program improvement.

 - Local leadership – We encourage approaches that center the initiative, knowledge and culture of insiders, while positioning outsiders in supporting and amplifying roles.

-- Sharing power – We actively support fellow consultants whose work is marginalized, including people of color, women, religious minorities, youth, sexual and gender minorities, and consultants with disabilities.
+- Sharing power – We actively support fellow consultants whose work is regularly marginalized, including people of color, women, religious minorities, youth, sexual and gender minorities and consultants with disabilities.

 Please join us in the journey toward justice and effectiveness.